7 Warning Signs of Fibroids

 7. Long periods or spotting between them

-Just like with heavy menstrual flow, fibroids may not only interfere with the abundance but also with the timing.
+Not only can fibroids interfere with the abundance of menstrual flow, but also with the timing.

 They can lead to periods that last longer than seven days, or spotting between periods.
 This could also be accompanied by cramps and severe pain.